nyuad-corebio/guru/README.md

 ## Contact

-For any query or feedback related to GURU by posting a [Github issue](https://github.com/nyuad-corebio/guru/issues).
+If you need to contact us for feedback, queries, or to raise an issue, you can do so using the issues page [Github issue](https://github.com/nyuad-corebio/guru/issues).

 ## Citation

 If you use GURU in your research or publications, please cite our [Github page](https://github.com/nyuad-corebio/guru).

 ## Acknowledgements